mongodb-js/compass/README.md

 # MongoDB Compass Monorepo

-This repository contains MongoDB Compass application source, all Compass plugins and most of application dependencies and build tooling for the app.
+This repository contains the source code and build tooling used in [MongoDB Compass](https://compass.mongodb.com).

 ![Aggregation Pipeline Builder Tab in Compass](packages/compass/compass-screenshot.png)